 Homeopathy is based on the theory that small amounts of substances can cure symptoms caused by larger amounts of the same substance.
 Diploma programs are offered in the area of homeopathy, but these are not usually sufficient to meet the certification requirements.
-These programs are offered through schools and sometimes are available online however there may be a clinical requirement.
-There are longer courses available for students looking to pursue their certifications.
+These programs are offered through schools and sometimes online; however, there may also be a clinical requirement.
+For students seeking certification in homeopathy, there are longer three-year preparatory certification programs available.

 Diploma in Homeopathy

-Diploma programs in homeopathy are offered through some schools and online educational institutions.
-These programs are designed to provide students with an understanding of the basic concepts and techniques used in the practice of homeopathy.
-Diploma programs alone will not qualify individuals to meet the requirements for certification, but they can help a person incorporate homeopathic practice into their current field of practice or to work as homeopathic consultants.
+Diploma programs in homeopathy are designed to provide students with an understanding of the basic concepts and techniques used in the practice of homeopathy.
+While these programs alone will not qualify individuals to meet the requirements for certification, they can help people incorporate homeopathic practice into their current field of practice or to work as homeopathic consultants.
 Courses in a diploma program will cover the basic concepts required in homeopathic practice, including the following:

 - Anatomy and physiology